IndigiQueer Firekeepers

 Coming Together and Creating Community

-Indigiqueer Firekeepers provides a space that fosters a sense of belonging, resilience, cultural pride, and community, where connections are made, and resources, food, and experiences are shared to support mutual empowerment.
+Indigiqueer Firekeepers provides a space that fosters a sense of belonging, resilience, cultural pride, and community.
+It is a place where connections are made, and resources, food, and experiences are shared to support mutual empowerment.

 Throughout the academic year, a range of events encourages connection, creativity, and cultural expression.
-Activities include:
+Our activities include:

 Participation is encouraged for anyone who identifies as Indigiqueer, Two-Spirit, or is exploring their gender or sexual identity.